Bits and bobs

 If my preferences can be influenced by things I’ve been exposed to, then for me it was easy to extrapolate that idea to the opinions – biases – that I developed throughout my life in relation to people of other cultures and races growing up.

 While I think I’m pretty awesome 🙂 I’m not, in fact, anybody special.
-I’m not the only one who has those preferences or biases.
+As such, I’m not the only one who has those preferences or biases.
 We, all of us, have thoughts and ideas about people based on what we learn as we progress through our lives.
 Some we learn in school and from our families, some at work, some through people we encounter along the way, and so on.
 Some we might not even be aware of.

 The first important step, I think, is for us to acknowledge that we have those biases.